autocrypt/autocrypt/doc/level1.rst

 explicit user interaction.
 When the user takes this action for a specific account, the client:

- * Generates a strong Setup Code from a CSPRNG.
+ * Generates a Setup Code.
  * Optionally, displays the Setup Code to the user, prompts the user to write it down, and then hides it and asks the user to re-enter it before continuing.
 This minor annoyance is a recommended defense against worse annoyance: it ensures that the code was actually written down and the Autocrypt Setup Message is not rendered useless.
- * Produces an ASCII-armored, minimized OpenPGP transferable secret key out of the key associated with that account.
+ * Produces an ASCII-armored, minimized :rfc:`OpenPGP Transferable Secret Key <4880#section-11.2>` out of the key associated with that account.
  * Symmetrically encrypts the OpenPGP transferable secret key using the Setup Code as the passphrase.
  * Composes a new self-addressed e-mail message that contains the